StefanTan18/fastbois/README.md

 The end goal, of course, is to create a reasonably accurate simulation that takes into account many factors, with a simple GUI output using processing and backend usage of data structures(such as a doubly linked list or a heap), to accurate visualize links in the complex web of a city.
 ## Launch Instructions
 1. Clone this repo.
 To clone this repo, open a terminal session and navigate to the folder you want this repo to located in.
 Then clone with SSH by typing in ```$ git clone git@github.com:StefanTan18/fastbois.git```
-2. Navigate to the City directory.
+2. Navigate to the City directory(in the v1 folder)
 3. Open City.pde using the Processing program.
 4. Press the Play button once the window opens.
 5. Enjoy and watch the daily routines of a city occur right before your eyes.
+Interact with the city by adding buildings, giving people jobs, increasing the income etc.